C. T. Wilson: Social issues

 Wilson opposed a bill introduced in the 2011 legislative session to legalize same-sex marriage in Maryland, saying "I'm taking the courageous stance.
-I have not had a chance to take this to my constitutes and get their opinion."
+I have not had a chance to take this to my constituents and get their opinion."

 Wilson introduced legislation in the 2012 legislative session to make it a felony offense to transfer knowingly, or attempt to transfer, HIV to another person.

 During the 2014 legislative session, Wilson introduced a resolution to urge the owners of the Washington Redskins to change the football team's name to something that "is not offensive to Native Americans or any other group".

 Wilson introduced legislation in the 2015 legislative session to make March 30 "Welcome Home Vietnam Veterans Day".
 The bill passed and was signed into law by Governor Larry Hogan on March 30, 2015.

-During the 2017 legislative session, Wilson introduced legislation extending the statute of limitations on child sexual abuse cases from 25 to 38.
+During the 2017 legislative session, Wilson introduced legislation extending the statute of limitations on child sexual abuse cases from age 25 to age 38.
 The bill was introduced in previous legislative sessions but was blocked by Catholic Church lobbyists and Delegate Joseph F. Vallario Jr., the chair of the House Judiciary Committee.
 The bill passed and was signed into law by Governor Larry Hogan on April 4, 2017.
 In 2019, he introduced a bill to abolish the statute of limitations on child sexual assault cases, which the Senate Judiciary Committee later voted down after passing the House of Delegates by a vote of 135–3.
 Later that day, the House Judiciary Committee agreed to include compromise provisions in legislation introduced by Senator Justin Ready, including one to increase the statute of limitations to the age of 58.
 He re-introduced, and later withdrew, this bill during the 2021 legislative session.

 In 2021, he supported legislation that would lower the state's age of mental health consent to 12 years old.

+In November 2022, following the conclusion of a years-long investigation by the Attorney General of Maryland into accusations of sexual assault in the Roman Catholic Archdiocese of Baltimore, Wilson introduced the Maryland Child Victims Act, a bill to eliminate the statute of limitations on child sexual abuse lawsuits and create a "look back window" to allow survivors to file lawsuits alleging past sexual abuse.
+The Maryland Catholic Conference, who had previously lobbied against bills eliminating the statute of limitations, said that they would support eliminating the statute of limitations but opposed provisions of the bill creating the look back window.
+The bill passed and was signed into law by Governor Wes Moore on April 11, 2023.